The doctoral program provides exciting opportunities for students interested in studying advanced mathematics and conducting independent research.

 It is expected that all applicants have a recent bachelor's degree in mathematics or an equivalent amount of undergraduate mathematics preparation, with a GPA of at least 3.00 in their last 60 credits of study.
 Students without this background who have had an upper-division course in linear algebra (equivalent to MATH 322 Advanced Linear Algebra), an upper-division course in advanced calculus (equivalent to MATH 315 Advanced Calculus I), and an upper-division course in group theory (equivalent to MATH 321 Abstract Algebra) are encouraged to apply to the Mathematics, MS. Such students may subsequently apply to the PhD when all background issues have been addressed.
 It is recommended that all applicants have some familiarity with mathematical software.

 To apply, prospective students should provide the completed George Mason University Admissions Application, two copies of official transcripts from each college and graduate institution attended, three letters of recommendation, and a goals statement.
-GRE scores are recommended but not required.
+GRE scores are not required.

 TOEFL scores are required for all international applicants; find additional information in the Admission of International Students section of this catalog.

 For policies governing all graduate programs, see AP.6 Graduate Policies.